Certain practices may help support a safe fast. This includes staying hydrated and including enough protein in your meals on the days you eat.

-Most importantly, listen to your body and rest if you struggle to exercise while fasting.
+Most importantly, listen to your body and rest if you find it hard to exercise while fasting.

 Although fasting for short periods is generally considered safe, the following populations shouldn’t attempt to fast without consulting a medical professional:

-- Those who have experienced an eating disorder
+- individuals who have experienced an eating disorder

-- People who have problems with blood sugar regulation
+- those who have problems with blood sugar regulation

-Summary While fasting can be healthy for many people, you should speak to your doctor first if you have certain medical conditions or are pregnant, breastfeeding or trying to conceive.
-Fasting is not recommended for people who have had an eating disorder.
+While fasting can be healthy for many people, you should speak to a doctor first if you have certain medical conditions or are pregnant, breastfeeding or chestfeeding, or trying to conceive.
+Fasting is not recommended for people who have had an eating disorder

 Fasting is the practice of abstaining from food and beverages for extended periods.
 Depending on how it’s done, it may boost your health.